Looking for answers?

 NO – A Car History Report will not show how much money is owing on a vehicle.

-Australasian New Car Assessment Program (ANCAP) awards a star rating from 1 to 5 for vehicles depending on level of occupant protection provided by vehicle in serious front and side crashes.
-The higher the ANCAP star rating the better the vehicle performed in the tests.
+The Australasian New Car Assessment Program (ANCAP) awards a star rating from 1 to 5 for vehicles, depending on the level of occupant protection provided by the vehicle in serious front and side crashes.
+The higher the ANCAP star rating, the better the vehicle performed in the tests.

-The physical vehicle details, including make, model, engine number, colour, fuel type, registration status, odometer reading and registration expiry date will only be returned and displayed on the Report if they have been recorded and are available.
-The information on a Car History Report is from a database that is comprised of many different data sources provided by industry or individuals.
-It is only as accurate and up to date as what has been entered into the government and other national databases and when we are reliant on the availability of this data from third party supplier data sources there will be occasions where vehicle data is not available.
+The physical vehicle details, including make, model, engine number, colour, fuel type, registration status, odometer reading and registration expiry date, will only be returned and displayed on the report if they have been recorded and are available.
+The information on a Car History Report is from a database comprised of many different data sources provided by industry or individuals.
+It is only as accurate and up-to-date as what has been entered into government and national databases, and we rely on the availability of this data from third-party supplier data sources.
+There will be occasions where vehicle data is not available.

-If you were unable to view / save or print your Car History Report at the time of transaction and need to retrieve the certificate again the AutoCheck website service allows members of the public to retrieve their certificates up to 3 days after the transaction was processed.
+If you were unable to view, save, or print your Car History Report at the time of transaction and need to retrieve it again, the AutoCheck website allows members of the public to retrieve their reports up to 3 days after the transaction was processed.

 Click here to go to the Previous Certificates page of AutoCheck.

-If you are still unable to retrieve your certificate successfully, you can contact AutoCheck Support Staff by email autocheck@registrationsolutions.com.au with the details of the vehicle and the date that the Car History Report was purchased and we will provide you with a copy of the Car History Report by return email.
+If you are still unable to retrieve your report, you can contact AutoCheck Support Staff by email at autocheck@registrationsolutions.com.au with the details of the vehicle and the date that the Car History Report was purchased, and we will provide you with a copy by return email.

-The Register of Encumbered Vehicles (REVs) was a database where financial institutions who had loaned money for the purchase of a vehicle register their security.
-Vehicles on this register were generally referred to as encumbered or having an interest recorded against them meaning, that there could have been money owing on the vehicle or that the vehicle may not have been owned outright.
+The Register of Encumbered Vehicles (REVS) was a database where financial institutions that loaned money for the purchase of a vehicle registered their security interest.
+Vehicles on this register were generally referred to as encumbered or having an interest recorded against them, meaning there could have been money owing on the vehicle or the vehicle may not have been owned outright.

 Hail or Flood Damage